 Gender Pay Gap Reporting

-Our team of employment and reward specialists has significant experience dealing with complex workforce structures and remuneration schemes.
-We can manage the full gender pay gap reporting process: from ensuring legal compliance, to obtaining insights from your data, and finally to preparing your report.
+Our team of employment and reward specialists has significant experience dealing with complex workforce structures and compensation schemes.
+We can manage the full gender pay gap reporting process: from ensuring legal compliance, to identifying causes behind your pay gap, and preparing your report.

 We break gender pay gap reporting into three main “phases”:

 - Ensuring compliance.
 Gender pay gap statistics are only as reliable as the data that goes into them.
 We have extensive experience of advising employers on how to treat their pay elements for the purposes of gender pay gap reporting.

 We can help your payroll, HR and legal teams with all aspects of gender pay gap reporting including ensuring you gather the correct data, identifying the “relevant employees” who should be counted, and advising on more complex elements of remuneration that might be within scope of gender pay gap reporting, such as stock options or RSUs.

 - Understanding your statistics.
 Gender pay gap statistics are a very blunt tool for assessing the extent of any workplace inequality and tell far from the whole story where gender equality is concerned.

 We can apply a range of statistical techniques to help you put your headline statistics in context.
 By drilling down into your figures to look at gaps by grade, department, job title or other relevant measure , we can identify and understand the real drivers behind your pay gaps, help you assess whether you may be running any equal pay risks that warrant further investigation and action, hypothesis test your data, answering questions such as what would your gaps now (or in the future) be if there were gender equality at board level?
 What about at entry level?
 We can also apply more complex statistical methods such as regression analysis to help you understand how much gender is really contributing towards your gaps..